TayYuanGeng/cert-cheatsheets/CCD-CheatSheet.md

 - wevtutil cl <event log name> (e.g. `wevtutil cl System`) wipes clean the event log.
 - `sc stop WinDefend` sc is commonly used to manage and communicate with the services.

+Event id 5001 helps to check the exact time of disabling real-time monitoring.

 ### Executable usually used by attackers
 |Executable|
 |:---:|